Relient K: Related projects

 Outside of Relient K, Matt Thiessen has a piano-focused solo project called Matthew Thiessen and the Earthquakes.
 He started it in 1998, around the time Relient K was started.
 He released a full album, "Wind Up Bird", under the project in 2018.

-The band made a cover of the song, "The Pirates Who Don't Do Anything" for the soundtrack to the movie Jonah: A VeggieTales Movie.
+The band made a cover of the song, "The Pirates Who Don't Do Anything" for the soundtrack to the animated film Jonah: A VeggieTales Movie.
 It was also featured in the movie adaptation of the song.

 Former drummer Dave Douglas created a project called Agnes, a solo rock project that somewhat resembles the sound of Relient K's earlier music with his own twist.
 Douglas also started a project called Gypsy Parade, a softer project that he started with his wife, Rachel.
 They have released two demo songs on their MySpace with more expected.
 Douglas amicably left Relient K to further pursue this project.
 Gypsy Parade has since disbanded, Attack Cat taking its place.

 Ethan Luck, the former drummer, was involved with the Christian metal band Demon Hunter until late 2009, but he also has a side project called My Red Hot Nightmare which included drummer Josh Abbott, who was the drummer for Bassist John Warne's band, Ace Troubleshooter for the band's entire existence.
 Luck also played guitar in the Christian Ska band The O.C.
 Supertones and is featured on a few of the band's albums, including Loud and Clear and Live!
 Volume One.

 Three tracks were featured on the compilation album My Other Band, Vol. 1 on Mono vs Stereo records in 2006, from Matt Thiessen's side project Matthew Thiessen and the Earthquakes, Dave Douglas' side project Agnes, and Ethan Luck's My Red Hot Nightmare project.
 Relient K was part of a fundraiser called "Habitat for Humanity" with other Christian bands.
 Matt Thiessen and Jon Foreman (Switchfoot's lead singer and guitarist) wrote a song called "Rebuild" to help raise even more money.

 In 2011, John Warne became a member of Yellow Second.

 Matt Thiessen co-wrote the song "Longshot" along with Katy Perry for Kelly Clarkson's CD, All I Ever Wanted.